 Southwest Oregon RAC

-The Southwest Oregon Resource Advisory Council (RAC) provides advice and recommendations on all aspects of public land management, including Secure Rural Schools Title II recommendations, to the BLM's Medford and Roseburg Districts and the Lakeview District Klamath Falls Resource Area.
-The jurisdiction of the Southwest Oregon RAC includes BLM-managed lands in Douglas, Jackson, Josephine, and Klamath Counties.
+The Southwest Oregon Resource Advisory Council (RAC) provides advice and recommendations on all aspects of public land management, including Secure Rural Schools Title II recommendations, to the BLM's Medford, Roseburg and Lakeview Districts.
+The jurisdiction of the Southwest Oregon RAC includes BLM-managed lands in Jackson, Josephine, Klamath and Douglas Counties.

 Secure Rural Schools and Community Self-Determination Act, Title II

-The next meeting of the SWOR RAC will be at the Medford Interagency Office October 12-13, 2016.
+The next meeting of the SWOR RAC is TBD.

 All RAC meetings are open to the public, and each meeting includes time for the public to present or comment on issues for RAC consideration.